QQuestion: What is an Italian Certificate of Habitability?

 For example, the Certificate of Habitability is proof of compliance with the earthquake-resistant standards designated by Italian law for each geographic area.
 The Certificate of Habitability is necessary to render a property legally habitable as well as connect the property to utilities such as water, gas and electric.
 Some Italian regional laws require the habitability certificate to be in place to grant a bed and breakfast license.

 Bear in mind that in Italy it is legal to sell a property without Certificate of Habitability.
 For example, a property can be sold even if it is a ruin or has an outdated electric system.
-However, if the owner does not disclose in advance to the buyer that the property does not meet habitability standards, the buyer has legal ground to claim breach of contract, price reduction etc.
+However, if the owner does not disclose in advance to the buyer that the property does not meet habitability standards, the buyer has legal ground to claim breach of contract, price reduction, deposit refund, penalties, etc.

 Copyright of Studio Legale Metta – Bari (Italy).